khartinger/mqtt4home/md/m4h504_Vue_PubSub2_e.md

    `> 3.x`
    `?
 Use class-style component syntax?
 No`
    `?
 Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
 No`
    `?
-Use history mode for router?
-(Requires proper server setup for index fallback in production) No`
-   `?
 Pick a linter / formatter config: ESLint + Standard config`
    `?
 Pick additional lint features: Lint on save`
    `?
 Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config file`